The Power of Static Pricing for Reusable Resources: Multiple Classes, Fully Dynamic Policies, Regular Valuations

+We start with the general multi-class setting of our model and focus on the set of regular valuation distributions $\mathcal{D}_{reg}$.
+This is motivated by the fact that in some applications, customers are categorized into different classes based on their service time distributions $G_j \in \mathcal{D}_{service}, $ valuation distribution $F_j \in \mathcal{D}_{reg} $, and market size $\Lambda_j$.

+Under the multi-class setting, finding an optimal dynamic pricing policy is challenging since there is a price for each class and each state.
+Recall that a state in $\cal S$ not only tracks the number of customers in each class currently in the system but also includes information regarding how long each unavailable unit has been in use.
+As a result, the state space is infinite.
+However, even if we focus on the discrete components of the state space (i.e., $\bm{x}$), the number of possible states is $O(C^M)$, which makes finding, describing, and executing an optimal policy very challenging.
+This provides even more motivation for considering the class of static policies that always offers the same price for customers in the same class.
+We next describe a specific static policy we use for our analysis, although we show to find the best static price efficiently in Section \ref{sec:opt_sta}.

-Instead of analyzing the optimal static pricing policy, we construct a specific static price and evaluate its performance.
-We generalize the static price policy from \cite{besbes2022static} to multiple classes (and general service times in Section \ref{sec:general}).
-Let $ \lambda_x^{j*} $ denote the optimal effective arrival rate of class $ j $ customers in state $ x \in \cal S_E^M $ and $ \mathbb{P}_x^* $ be the corresponding steady-state probability under the optimal policy.
-The single price for each class $ j $ is constructed using the optimal policy such that the corresponding arrival rate, $ \tilde{\lambda}^j $, is equal to the expected arrival rate of class $ j $ customers under the optimal policy when at least one unit is available.
-Formally, the static arrival rate of class $ j $ customers is defined as
+\textbf{Static Policy Construction.} One may observe that the revenue rate of a policy, \eqref{eq:revenue-expression}, involves the demand function $p^j(\cdot)$ and multiple integrals, which makes it difficult to derive a universal guarantee for static pricing.
+One key idea is to focus on a specific static pricing policy $\tilde{\bm{\lambda}}$ that is good enough to generate strong guarantees, while having enough structural properties to be analyzed.
+Under the optimal fully dynamic policy $\bm{\lambda}^*$, recall that $ \lambda_{\bm s}^{j*} $ is the corresponding effective arrival rate of class $ j $ customers in state $ \bm{s} \in \cal S $, $ \mathbb{P}_{\bm{s}} (\bm{\lambda}^*) $ is the corresponding steady-state probability density.
+The single price for each class $ j $ is constructed using the optimal fully dynamic policy such that the corresponding arrival rate, $ \tilde{\lambda}^j $, is equal to the expected arrival rate of class $ j $ customers under the optimal fully dynamic policy when at least one unit is available.
+Recall that $ \mathbb{P}_i (\bm{\lambda}^*)$ denotes the steady-state probability under policy $\bm{\lambda}^*$ when $i$ units are occupied.
+Formally, we construct the static arrival rate of class $ j $ customers $\tilde{\lambda}^j$ as